google/flatbuffers/docs/source/Schemas.md

 serialized data.
 This is particular important for parsing JSON data, which doesn't include object type information.

+### File identification and extension

+Typically, a FlatBuffer binary buffer is not self-describing, i.e. it needs you to know its schema to parse it correctly.
+But if you want to use a FlatBuffer as a file format, it would be convenient to be able to have a "magic number" in there, like most file formats have, to be able to do a sanity check to see if you're reading the kind of file you're expecting.

+Now, you can always prefix a FlatBuffer with your own file header, but FlatBuffers has a built-in way to add an identifier to a FlatBuffer that takes up minimal space, and keeps the buffer compatible with buffers that don't have such an identifier.

+You can specify in a schema, similar to `root_type`, that you intend for this type of FlatBuffer to be used as a file format:

+    file_identifier "MYFI";

+Identifiers must always be exactly 4 characters long.
+These 4 characters will end up as bytes at offsets 4-7 (inclusive) in the buffer.

+For any schema that has such an identifier, `flatc` will automatically add the identifier to any binaries it generates (with `-b`), and generated calls like `FinishMonsterBuffer` also add the identifier.
+If you have specified an identifier and wish to generate a buffer without one, you can always still do so by calling `FlatBufferBuilder::Finish` explicitly.

+After loading a buffer, you can use a call like `MonsterBufferHasIdentifier` to check if the identifier is present.

+Additionally, by default `flatc` will output binary files as `.bin`.
+This declaration in the schema will change that to whatever you want:

+    file_extension "ext";

 ### Comments & documentation

 May be written as in most C-based languages.
 Additionally, a triple